azeezabdikarim/AppCV_2026/Car_lab/README.md

 camera frame -> active feature processing -> debug overlay -> cached JPEG
 ```

-The Flask `/video_feed` route serves the cached JPEG.
-This means a second
-browser viewer still adds network traffic, but it does not run a second
-line-following/object-detection/speed-estimation pass and does not JPEG-encode
-the same frame twice.
-New car-lab features should plug into
-`core/robot_controller.py::process_autonomous_frame()` rather than adding
-separate per-client video processing routes.

 ## Week 1 network rule

 - Pi 5 cars join `CV-PI-NET`.